Atharvmishra-prog/C-Programs/README.md

 - C

 ## Purpose
-To practice and strengthen core programming concepts and problem-solving skills.
+To practice and strengthen core programming concepts and problem-solving skil.